jpark0224/project-2/readme.md

 ---

-## Stretch Goals if we had more time
+## Stretch Goals (for another day)
 * Implement functionality on the "Back to Calendar" button taking the user from the page with the big image back to the month they were on in the calendar.

+* Disable the next button when APOD data is unavailble. (e.g. dates in the future)

 * Styling: If we had more time we'd ensure the footer was stuck to the bottom of the screen on each page, and also keep changing the styling of the calendar.